"Quitting smoking is easy. I've done it a thousand times."

-- Cigarette smoking is responsible for about one in five deaths in the U.S., or about 443,000 deaths per year.
+- Cigarette smoking is responsible for about one in five deaths in the U.S. (more than 440,000 deaths per year).

 - An estimated 49,000 deaths and more than $10 billion in health care expenditures in the U.S. each year are the result of secondhand smoke exposure.

 - In the United States, cigarette smoking costs more than $193 billion annually.

 - On average, smokers die 10 years earlier than nonsmokers.

 - Smoking during pregnancy causes pregnancy complications, premature births, low birth weight infants, stillbirth and sudden infant death syndrome (SIDS.)

 Smoking and Tobacco Use Fast Facts.
 (2013, June 5.)
 Retrieved December 19, 2013 from http://cdc.gov/tobacco/data_statistics/fact_sheets/fast_facts/